bugladen/NadekoBot/docs/Permissions System.md

 Why do we use the Permissions Commands?
 ------------------------------
 Permissions are very handy at setting who can use what commands in a server.
 By default, the NSFW module is blocked, but nothing else is.
-If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their id in [`credentials.json`](http://nadekobot.readthedocs.io/en/1.0/JSON%20Explanations/ "Setting up your credentials").
+If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in [`credentials.json`](http://nadekobot.readthedocs.io/en/1.0/JSON%20Explanations/ "Setting up your credentials").

-The administration module still requires that you have the correct permissions on discord to be able to use these commands, so for users to be able to use commands like `.kick` and `.prune`, they need kick and mange messages permissions respectively.
+The Administration module still requires that you have the correct permissions on Discord to be able to use these commands, so for users to be able to use commands like `.kick` and `.prune`, they need kick and mange messages permissions respectively.

 With the permissions system it possible to restrict who can skip the current song, pick NadekoFlowers or use the NSFW module.